AbdulRahmanAlHamali/flutter_typeahead/README.md

   - `onSuggestionSelected` -> `onSelected`
   - `suggestionsBoxVerticalOffset` -> `offset` (now also includes horizontal offset)
   - `hideSuggestionsOnKeyboardHide` -> `hideWithKeyboard`
+    Note: In v4, `hideSuggestionsOnKeyboardHide` also controlled whether the box closed on focus loss.
+    In v5, this is now two separate flags.
+If you were using `hideSuggestionsOnKeyboardHide: false`, you will also need to set `hideOnUnfocus: false` to get the same behavior.
   - `keepSuggestionsOnSuggestionSelected` -> `hideOnSelect` (inverted)
   - `keepSuggestionsOnLoading`-> `retainOnLoading`
 - Some parameters have been removed: